-While there is no way to “fix” any sleep regression, there are steps you can take to minimize your baby’s sleeplessness (and your own!)
+While there is no way to “fix” any sleep regression, including the 18 month sleep regression, there are steps you can take to minimize your baby’s sleeplessness (and your own!)

-Again, part of this sleep regression likely has to do with the fact that your toddler is heading into the “Terrible Twos” and is starting to show some downright awful behavior.
+Again, part of the challenge of the 18 month sleep regression likely has to do with the fact that your toddler is heading into the “Terrible Twos” and is starting to show some downright awful behavior.
 This is the time to begin setting limits for your toddler and enforcing discipline.
 Not only will this help minimize sleeplessness, it’ll help you develop a good foundation that will make your baby’s twos and threes a little less “terrible”.

-If your baby’s extremely resistant to naps, you may feel tempted to just drop the nap altogether.
+If your baby’s extremely resistant to naps during the 18 month sleep regression, you may feel tempted to just drop the nap altogether.
 Again, we recommend that you don’t.
 Most toddlers don’t drop their naps until between three and four years old, so don’t quit just yet!

-Remember that this is a phase, and while it can feel like an eternity when you’re enduring it and may have you feeling even less confident as a parent, it won’t last forever.
+Remember that the 18 month sleep regression is a phase, and while it can feel like an eternity when you’re enduring it and may have you feeling even less confident as a parent, it won’t last forever.
 If your baby normally sleeps well and you feel confident that her recent sleeplessness is due to the 18 month regression, then be as patient as you can and wait it out.

 18 Month Sleep Regression Help